voidzero/nixos-zfs-setup/Readme.md

 1. Boot the NixOS liveCD
 2. If not using DHCP, set up networking inside the live environment.
 3. Open a terminal and login as root: `sudo login -f root`
-4. Set a password (`passwd`).
+4. Set a password: `passwd`
 5. Restart sshd: `systemctl restart sshd.service`
+6.  ssh into the shell as root: `ssh root@i.p.ad.dr`
-6. Login to the shell, `git clone` this repository
+7.  `git clone` this repository
-7. Edit the variables in `nixos-zfs-setup.sh`
+8. Edit the variables in `nixos-zfs-setup.sh`
-8. Optional: wipe existing partitions from the disk with `wipefs -af /dev/...`
+9. Optional: wipe existing partitions from the disk with `wipefs -af /dev/...`
-9. Run the script: `bash ./nixos-zfs-setup.sh` and hope for the best.
+10. Run the script: `bash ./nixos-zfs-setup.sh` and....
+11. Hope for the best!

 When the script has finished, it will tell you some commands to run next.
 Do this by hand.
-Note down the instructions first, because the first command will output a lot of text.
+It's best to open another shell and run those commands in there, because the first command will output a lot of text and you might lose the other commands.
+Eventually I'll get around to improve this.

 ## Tested with:

-So far only with qemu.
+Qemu and vmware guests.
 I plan to test it on hardware when I have a chance to.
 This may take a long time because I have plenty of other NixOS related stuff to figure out first.